jahidul96/jahidul96/README.md

 ### Hi there 👋, Welcome, my name is Jahidul
-#### I am React and React native (Mern Stack) Developer

-I have 1 year experience in frontend technology. working as a project base developer.
-I love to learn new tech and want to contribute in different projects. if you have any related project you can knock me. thank you!.

 Skills:   HTML / CSS / JS / React / React Native / node js / mongo dB / express / javascript/ typescript / redux-toolkit / flutter